Apollo: An Adaptive Parameter-wise Diagonal Quasi-Newton Method for Nonconvex Stochastic Optimization: Detailed Experimental Results

 \subsection{Effect of Weight Decay Rate on Optimization}

-To further investigate the effect of weight decay rate on converge speed and generalization performance for different optimization methods, we conduct experiments on CIFAR-10 of ResNet-110 with a range of weight decay rates from $1e^{-4}$ to $9e^{-4}$.
-As discussed before, for Adam and RAdam, we adjust the weight decay rate based on the ratio of the learning rate such that the they have similar strength of regularization for fair comparison:
+To further investigate the effect of weight decay rate on converge speed and generalization performance for different optimization methods, we conduct experiments on CIFAR-10 of ResNet-110 with a range of weight decay rates.
+Concretely, we use the weight decay rates $\gamma$ in Table~\ref{tab:appendix:hyp} as the base, and explore different $\gamma$ that are $\alpha$ times of the base weight decay rate, with $\alpha \in \{ 0.2, 0.6, 1.0, 1.4, 1.8\}$.